So you’re thinking about becoming a Yachtie?

 1. Have the right attitude

-Along with gaining the correct qualifications to prove your competence, to become a Yachtie you need to have certain characteristics to thrive in this industry.
+Along with gaining the correct qualifications to prove your competence, to become a Yachtie, you must have certain characteristics to thrive in this industry.

 2. Pass ENG1 Medical